davidr/go-nvml/README.md

 # NVML Bindings for Go [![API Documentation][godoc-svg]][godoc-url] [![MIT License][license-svg]][license-url]

-## NOTE: This project has been abandoned.
-It's no longer needed at my job, so I won't be maintaining it.
+## NOTE: This project was abandoned by the original author.
+The code was forked from https://github.com/davidr/go-nvml.
+I have begun adding minor functionality to it until such time as the official go bindings from Nvidia are better documented etc.

-This package provides bindings to Nvidia's NVML library.
+This package provides bindings to Nvidia's NVML library using the bridge functionality and CGO.

-## Status

-It's mostly an experiment to learn cgo.
-I wouldn't actually use this for anything for a while.

 ## Usage